Best Ascent Speed for Scuba Diving

 Disclaimer: The opinions expressed in this article are those of the author, and they do not reflect in any way those of the dive training agencies to which he is affiliated.
 Information presented in this article is not intended to advocate breaching the Safe Diving Practices taught by your scuba training agency.

-I see lots of recreational divers, from novice to experienced instructor, erring towards a very, very slow ascent rate; often as low as 3m/min (9ft /min).
+I see lots of recreational divers, from novice to experienced instructors, erring towards a very, very slow ascent rate; often as low as 3m/min (9ft /min).

 The general concept behind this approach seems to be “slower is better” or “as slow as possible“.
 I think this stems from the fact that dive training, or computer instruction manuals, only communicate a “maximum ascent speed”, and pay little heed to an “ideal ascent speed”.